 In the morning the winds were still strong, but had dropped to manageable levels for driving.
 Temperature was now well below freezing, but there was no snow and the roads were clear.
 We carried on north.
 The winds died down past Wichita and we drove to Sioux City stopping only for fuel and bathroom breaks.
 It was cold enough everywhere that we did not have to worry about melt water refreezing on bridges or below overpasses.
 At Sioux City we parked in the snow on the side of the street outside a motel.
+We registered for a room and brought the overnight stuff into the room.
 The pizza delivery person came.
 We ate.
 We slept.

 We got up in the morning and I finished my bookkeeping for customs declarations and we carried on north on frozen, clear and dry roads.
 No slippery spots.
-Yeah!
+Yay!